jsonb-uy/rotulus/README.md

 ```

 #### Custom Token Format
 By default, the cursor is encoded as a Base64 token.
-To customize how the cursor is encoded and decoded, you may just create a subclass of `Rotulus::Cursor` with `.decode` and `.encode` methods implemented.
+To customize how the cursor is encoded and decoded, you may just need to subclass `Rotulus::Cursor` with the `.decode` and `.encode` methods implemented.

 ##### Example:
-The implementation below would generate tokens in UUID format where the actual cursor data is stored in memory:
+The implementation below would generate tokens in UUID format where the actual cursor data is stored in memory(in production, you would use a distributed data store such as Redis):

 ```ruby
 class MyCustomCursor < Rotulus::Cursor